You are here

 How to Get Power Back After an Unpaid Bill

 The first thing you should do if you think your power has been because of a missed bill is to call your energy supplier.
-Depending on the time of year and the situation, energy suppliers have the right to ask Enedis to reduce your meter's power capacity to 3 kVA or to have your power cut entirely if you have not paid your bill on time.
+Depending on the time of year and the situation, energy suppliers have the right to ask Enedis to reduce your gas or electricity meter's power capacity to 3 kVA or to have your power cut entirely if you have not paid your bill on time.

 Cutting Electricity After Unpaid Bills: Rules in FranceEnergy suppliers must follow a certain procedure in order to cut power for unpaid bills, which is as follows: